-The primary metabolites of the heroin chemical structure include 6-MAM, morphine, morphine-3-glucuronide, and morphine-6-glucuronide.
-The heroin chemical structure shows that it’s a semi-synthetic opioid, and along with the chemical name diamorphine, another chemical name for it is diacetylmorphine.
+The primary metabolites of the heroin chemical structure include 6-monoacetylmorphine, morphine, morphine-3-glucuronide, and morphine-6-glucuronide.
+Heroin is a semi-synthetic opioid, meaning that it is partially derived from the opium poppy, but altered in a laboratory.

 The heroin chemical structure is similar in many ways to morphine and 6-acetyl morphine.

 The systematic name for the heroin chemical structure is (5?6?)-7,8-didehydro-4,5-epoxy-17-methylmorphinan-3,6-diol diacetate.

 How Does the Heroin Chemical Formula Impact Metabolism?